alonitac/DevOpsBootcampUPES/tutorials/docker_volumes.md

 # Exercises

-## Exercise 1 - Understanding user file ownership in docker
+### :pencil2: Understanding user file ownership in docker

 When running a container, the default user inside the container is often set to the `root` user, and this user has full control of the container's processes.
 Since containers are isolated process in general, we don't really care that `root` is the user operating within the container.